 CLI Reference

-The zil CLI provides ten commands for the agent development lifecycle.
+The zil CLI provides nine commands for the agent development lifecycle.

 zil init